magus/dcsseeds/README.md

 ## lst files with parseMorgue

-do lst files exist on all servers?
+do lst files exist on all servers? every server seems to have them but akrasiac stores them as bz2 we will have to decompress these

 gozag shops cannot be distinguished from normal shops by lst alone morgue files note shops found, but do not note shops made by gozag